 top of page

-Our Gospel of Grace for All the Heretics (Including You and I)
+"How Does the Gospel of Grace Reach All the Heretics, Including You and I?"

 I am a heretic and so are you, well at least it seems in light of what is presented on social media and perhaps in our culture in general.
-One of the negative effects, (I believe) we have from our media saturated culture is everyone has an opinion however unrealistic or foolish and they expect it to be given complete credibility.
+One of the negative effects, (I believe) we have of our media-saturated culture is everyone has an opinion however unrealistic or foolish and they expect it to be given complete credibility.

 Coram mob has replaced Coram deo.